1995 Brickyard 400: Thursday August 3 – Pole qualifying

-Second round qualifying
+Friday August 4 – Second round qualifying

 The second round of qualifying was scheduled for Friday August 4, to fill positions 21st–38th.
 Positions 39th–43rd were to be set aside for provisionals.
 Teams were permitted to stand on their times from Thursday, or erase their time and re-qualify from scratch.

 The remnants of Hurricane Erin overtook the midwest, and rain settled in for two days.
 Friday morning practice was lost, and second round qualifying was also rained out.
 As a result, all cars reverted to their time trials speed from the first round, and the field was filled accordingly.
-Without an opportunity in second round qualifying, A. J. Foyt notably failed to qualify, the first time he failed to qualify in a race he attempted at the Indianapolis Motor Speedway since 1958.
+Without an opportunity in second round qualifying, A. J. Foyt notably failed to qualify, the first time he failed to qualify in a race he attempted at the Indianapolis Motor Speedway since arriving as a rookie in 1958.
 The field managed a brief "happy hour" practice late Friday evening, then rain began to fall again.

-Steve Grissom, Mike Wallace, and Elton Sawyer were assigned provisionals, and the field was set at 41 cars.
+Steve Grissom, Mike Wallace, and Elton Sawyer were assigned the provisionals, and the field was set at 41 cars.
 The former champion's provisional was not needed.